zsh-users/zsh-autosuggestions/README.md

 You may want to override the default global config variables.
 Default values of these variables can be found [here](src/config.zsh).

 **For Arch installs with Pacman:** If you install zsh-autosuggestions using pacman, the default config location is `/usr/share/zsh/plugins/zsh-autosuggestions/zsh-autosuggestions.zsh`.
-Add the following line to  `~/.zshrc` and source it for completions to be offered:
+Add the following line to  `~/.zshrc` for completions to be offered:
 ``` sh
 source /usr/share/zsh/plugins/zsh-autosuggestions/zsh-autosuggestions.zsh
 ```